talkable/talkable-docs/_sources/advanced_features/white_labeling.rst.txt

 * add Mailgun (a service that Talkable uses for sending emails) to a whitelist in your SPF record.

+  An SPF record is a simple `TXT` DNS record that starts with `v=spf1`.
+If it is present, make sure that the record includes `include:mailgun.org` text.

   This requires :ref:`adding-dns-records`.
 To look up your current SPF record, enter the domain of a "From" value of an email that went to spam in a `lookup service <https://dnslookup.online/spf.html>`_.

-  Example of a TXT record value that allows Mailgun to send emails:
+  Example of a `TXT` record value that allows Mailgun (among other services) to send emails:

   .. code-block::